dylanpieper/shinysurveyjs/README.md

 -   URL query tokens and one-time access tokens for secure survey distribution

--   Asynchronous worker to handle database updates without interrupting the survey, including app logging, updating staged survey JSONs, and managing tokens
+-   Asynchronous worker to handle database updates without interrupting the survey, including app logging, updating staged JSON objects, and managing tokens

 🚧 **Warning**: These features are under construction and being moved from the app [template](https://github.com/dylanpieper/ShinySurveyJS-Template).